MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/resource-consistency-evolution.md

 ms.date: 2/1/2019
 ---

-# Fusion: Large Enterprise – Resource Consistency evolution
+# Large enterprise: Resource Consistency evolution

-This article will evolve the narrative by adding Resource Consistency controls to the governance MVP to support mission-critical applications.
+This article evolves the narrative by adding Resource Consistency controls to the governance MVP to support mission-critical applications.

 ## Evolution of the narrative